Work for Us

 College organisational structure

 The college is overseen by a board of governors, which comprises members from local industry, public bodies, councils and staff who serve on various committees with no remuneration and determine the college’s direction in terms of its strategy, mission and finances.
-An executive (senior management team) consisting of the principal, and 3 executive directors leads the college.
+An executive (senior management team) consisting of the principal, 2 Vice Principals and 1 Assistant Principal leads the college.

 Curriculum is organised into 6 teaching faculties, each with a head with responsibility for courses, student recruitment and teams of teaching staff in designated areas.
 There are 5 faculties in which the Head is supported by programme managers: